scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     password = mailpassword
     hosts = 127.0.0.1
     dbname = mailserver
-    query = SELECT 1 FROM maildomains WHERE name='%s'
+    query = SELECT 1 FROM maildomains WHERE name='%s' AND enabled=1

 Create the file for `/etc/postfix/mysql-virtual-mailbox-maps.cf` with following content: